ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-19. Recent research suggests that heating mercury containing dental amalgams may cause the release of toxic mercury fumes into the human airways.
+Q. Recent research suggests that heating mercury containing dental amalgams may cause the release of toxic mercury fumes into the human airways.
 It is also presumed that drinking hot coffee, stimulates the release of mercury vapour from amalgam fillings.

 <table align='center'>
   <tr>